Accelerate construction AND LOWER COSTS FOR ANY COMMERCIAL BUILDING PROJECT

 • Reduce construction time

-• Reduce installed building skin wall costs (compared to architectural pre-
+• Reduce installed cladding costs (compared to architectural precast concrete)

 • Reduce embodied carbon by at least 50%